SzokolAttila/PillPal/Documentation/DeveloperDocs.md

 - **EditPackageSize(int id, CreatePackageSizeDto createDto, string token)** requires admin token to update an existing PackageSize in the database.
 Throws an exception if the PackageSize doesn't exist, the user is not authorized or if any other issue comes up.
 - **DeletePackageSize(int id, string token)** requires admin token to delete an existing PackageSize from the database.
 Throws an argument exception if anything goes wrong.

+#### PackageUnitAPIHandler
+Derived from APIHandlerBase class and uses its constructor to initialize fields.
+Methods:
+- **GetAll()** requires no authorization and returns an IEnumerable of every PackageUnit added to the database, regardless of which medicine it was added to.
+- **Get(int id)** requires no authorization and returns a PackageUnit based on the id passed
+- **CreatePackageUnit(CreatePackageUnitDto createDto, string token)** requires admin token to post a PackageUnit to the database.
+Throws an argument exception in case any data given is not appropriate (if the Dto didn't pass the validation test or the user is not authorized).
+- **EditPackageUnit(int id, CreatePackageUnitDto createDto, string token)** requires admin token to update an existing PackageUnit in the database.
+Throws an exception if the PackageUnit doesn't exist, the user is not authorized or if any other issue comes up.
+- **DeletePackageUnit(int id, string token)** requires admin token to delete an existing PackageUnit from the database.
+Throws an argument exception if anything goes wrong.

 #### SideEffectAPIHandler
 Derived from APIHandlerBase class and uses its constructor to initialize fields.
 Methods: